dmklee/nuro-arm/assembly_guide.md

 <a name="camera"></a>
 ### Camera
 #### Assembly Instructions
+0. Print the three, 3D printed parts.
+The stl files can be found here: <a href="https://github.com/dmklee/nuro-arm/blob/main/nuro_arm/assets/meshes/camera_holder.stl">camera-holder</a>, <a href="https://github.com/dmklee/nuro-arm/blob/main/nuro_arm/assets/meshes/top_rod_holder.stl">top-rod-holder</a>, <a href="https://github.com/dmklee/nuro-arm/blob/main/nuro_arm/assets/meshes/base_rod_holder.stl">base-rod-holder</a>.
+Order the 12" long, 3/8" diameter Aluminum rod ($2.16 at <a href="https://www.mcmaster.com/catalog/127/3983/">McMaster-Carr</a>).

-1. Collect the parts shown in the photo below, the 3D printed parts and camera will be in camera box; the rod and screws will be in Hiwonder box.
+1. Collect the parts shown in the photo below; the rod and screws come with the robot arm as extras.

 <p align="center">
   <img src="https://github.com/dmklee/nuro-arm/blob/main/images/installation_guide/camera_parts.jpg"/>
 </p>

-2. Attach the base part to the base plate of the robot.
+2. Attach the base-rod-holder part to the base plate of the robot.
 The part should be installed as shown in the picture below.

 <p align="center">
   <img src="https://github.com/dmklee/nuro-arm/blob/main/images/installation_guide/camera_base.jpg"/>